Content Standards

 Generative AI Image Policy

-Warning: Rooms in the Cantina may contain AI-powered bots that generate content based on user-directed prompts and messages.
-The resulting content may be offensive, inaccurate, and potentially harmful.
-Do NOT rely on them for accurate information, guidance, or counseling.
-By creating, activating, and/or interacting with bots, you assume all risks related to your bot use as outlined in the Terms of Service.
+You may encounter AI-powered bots that generate media based on user prompts in Cantina.
+Generated content may be inaccurate, offensive, or harmful.
+Do not rely on AI-generated media for factual accuracy, professional guidance, or decision-making.
+By creating, activating, or interacting with generative AI tools, you assume responsibility for how they are used, as outlined in our Terms of Service.

-Cantina’s approach to providing a safe environment includes taking into account intent and keeping our community accountable for their engagement with bots.
-Please note that while an image may not in and of itself violate our Generative AI policy, we reserve the right to take action if we deem that the user’s intent is in contravention of our guidelines.
+Please note that while an image or video may not in and of itself violate our Generative AI policy, we reserve the right to take action if we deem that the user’s intent is in contravention of our guidelines.
 To do so, we may investigate factors such as account behavior, previous prompts and comments, as well as history of engagement on the platform.
-In addition, we hold our users accountable for the content they seek to create through Cantina’s bots, whether it is by requesting drawings, selfies, designing a bot’s avatar or uploading a photo to serve as the bot’s avatar.
+In addition, we hold our users accountable for the content they seek to create through Cantina’s bots, whether it is by requesting drawings, selfies, videos, designing a bot’s avatar or uploading a photo to serve as the bot’s avatar.

 What violates this policy?